 no spam, unsubscribe anytime.

-— Click to read her whole story —
+— Click to read more about Steff's journey —

 After I was told I had invasive breast cancer, I was in a state of shock and disbelief at times.
 At other times, I was extremely happy with the outcome.
 Am I happy I had cancer?
 Absolutely not!
 However, I would have never known cancer was growing in my body if I never went through with my mastectomies.
 Cancer, unfortunately, has been prominent in my life since I was a young child.
 Getting cancer was not a surprise to me, but having cancer in my early thirties was.

 Starting the first month of my journey, the motto I lived by was, “It is what it is.”
 I am unable to change what happens to me, or what comes into my life.
 I can choose to let it happen, let it hinder me emotionally, or I can rise above it by accepting it, dealing with it, learning from it, and then moving on.
 From day one, I have chosen to accept my outcome and move forward.

 It’s not often I find myself asking the “what if” questions.
 But, after my invasive cancer diagnosis, I asked a few...